HackTheOxidation/moonalloy-luajit/README.md

 but it has more safety features and a more modern toolchain than C/C++ that works out-of-box.
 It also has a built-in FFI that is compatible with C/C++.

-Lua was chosen as the frontend language since it is one one of the fastest interpreted scripting languages when using a single thread.
+Lua was chosen as the frontend language since it is a fast, interpreted scripting language similar to python.
 It also supports operator overloading and object-oriented programming, which makes it pleasant to implement a library with an intuitive syntax.